Make your own shop more successful with conversion hacking? Arrange a free appointment with Jörg Dennis Krüger now: https://jdk.de/termin/

 so that you work much more efficiently, because all this "we think long-term, we have to think about the brand" and all that.
 It's all irrelevant.
 What we have to do is sell and I'm sure of one thing; there are always competitors out there who are much more aggressive and who may sometimes break the law - I don't want that at all - but they do it and they are successful with it.

-And how did you manage this billion valuation at all?
+And how did they manage this billion-euro valuation in the first place?

 First because they stole menus from pizza.de, then because they didn't handle user data properly, and so on.